Robert Gallagher, Wake

 Ann had gotten straight As in her high school.
 Her level of achievement plus an essay and an interview won her a Senatorial Scholarship, one of two given each year.
 She won other scholarships to cover her books and living expenses.
 In fact, she qualified for so many financial awards that she had to give some of them away.

-My parents were both interested in languages, psychology, and philosophy, so they ended up in some of the same social circles.
+My parents were both interested in languages, psychology, and philosophy, so they ended up in the same social circles.
 Also, for the first time in his life besides the signal corps school, my father was studying hard.
 Or so he thought until he compared himself to Ann.

 Note: my parents were sure that although Henson was nice enough, he was destined for obscurity.
 He was playing with puppets, after all.
 That's why, in 1962, they agreed on two possible names for me: Kermit and Eric.
-I'm grateful they chose Eric, since The Muppets ended up not being so obscure and also because I administered to the Kermit network protocol in grad school, which would have been extra weird if that was my name.
+I'm grateful they chose Eric, since The Muppets ended up not being so obscure and also because I administered to the Kermit network protocol in grad school, which would have been weird if that was my name.

 For a while, my parents merely hung out in each other's general vicinity.
 My father clued in, eventually, that "Ann didn't like any of her suitors."
 Somehow, possibly with her help, he asked her out.